General Landscape Uses:

 Can be grown from de-pulped seed.
 Cover with soil and place in full sun.

 This fast growing shrub recruits readily in the garden from seed.
-Synonyms: plants with smaller leaves growing in the pine rocklands of Miami-Dade County have been described as a distinct species, F. pinetorum, or variety, F. segregata var. pinetorum.
+Taxomomy: plants with smaller leaves growing in the pine rocklands of Miami-Dade County have been described as a distinct species, F. pinetorum, or variety, F. segregata var. pinetorum.